BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/06_1_Sending_a_Transaction_to_a_Multisig.md

 ```
 machine2$ address2=$(bitcoin-cli getnewaddress)
 ```
-Afterwards, one of the recipients (or perhaps some third party) will need to collect the signatures.
+Afterwards, one of the recipients (or perhaps some third party) will need to combine the addresses.

 #### Collect Public Keys

-However, you don't need the addresses, which are the hashes of public keys, to create an multi-sig, but instead the public keys themselves.
+However, you can't create a multi-sig with the addresses, as those are the hashes of public keys: you instead need the public keys themselves.

 This information is readily available with the `getaddressinfo` command.